kedarvj/mysqldumpsplitter/README.md

-# mysqldumpsplitter - MySQL Dump splitter to split / extract databases, tables, definitions from mysqldump with plenty of more funtionality.
+# mysqldumpsplitter - MySQL Dump splitter to split / extract databases, tables, list from mysqldump with plenty of more funtionality.

 ### Usage: